Posted on: February 2, 2021

 - Develop, or if existing, review and enhance your Cyber Incident Response Plan.
 Always assume that your organization is at risk to be prepared for a cyberattack

-- Review available technology and solutions and ensure that all patches and updates are up to date
+- Review available technology and solutions and ensure that all patches and updates are up to date through IT risk assessments.

 - Facilitate simulations and exercises at all levels to ensure your leadership and entire workforce understand their responsibilities in the case of a cyberattack

 While we cannot know precisely what cybercriminals will do this year, it’s important to anticipate their predatory behavior and take precautionary measures to protect your business.
-The COVID-19 pandemic showed that taking action once a disruption occurs can lead to loss of business, future and current customers, and rattle your standing as a reliable organization in your industry.
+The COVID-19 pandemic showed that taking action once disruption occurs can lead to loss of business, future and current customers, and rattle your standing as a reliable organization in your industry.
 This is why it’s important to look back on the previous year, learn your lessons, and prepare for what’s next this year.